 Mark Cuban is best known as the billionaire owner of the Dallas Mavericks, but it turns out he has a number of diverse interests — and he’s willing to support them financially.
 A look at the website of Mark Cuban Companies shows the variety of companies he either owns outright or has invested in, and the list is impressive in both its volume and breadth.

-His investments include businesses owned by minorities or women and those started by entrepreneurs with ties to the military.
-His portfolio is growing in the block chain sector.
-Cuban’s interests in companies include those that focus on health, fitness and eating well, as well as the environment.
+Today, Cuban serves the Mavericks’ proprietor and oversees the Mark Cuban Foundation and Mark Cuban Companies, his venture capital and private equity firm.
+Mark Cuban Companies’ investments include businesses owned by minorities or women and those started by entrepreneurs with ties to the military.
+His portfolio is growing in the blockchain sector.
+Cuban’s other business interests include health, fitness, eating well and the environment.

-The investments Cuban has made through the television show “Shark Tank,” where he and other business experts hear pitches from entrepreneurs who need an infusion of cash for their startups, mirror the depth of the billionaire’s interests.
-Read on to learn more about 10 of the companies Mark Cuban has bought into through “Shark Tank” — and some of the impressive financial gains so far.
+Some of Cuban’s investments have resulted from pitches made on the television show “Shark Tank,” where he and other business experts hear from entrepreneurs who need an infusion of cash for their startups.
+Others come from chance meetings, and even cold pitches from entrepreneurs whose ideas impress him.
+Read on to learn more about 12 of the companies Mark Cuban has invested in and some of the impressive financial gains those businesses have made so far.

 In 2014, Marl Cuban invested $500,000 for a 30% stake of Gameday Couture, which started out making officially licensed college apparel for women.
 Co-owners Kurt and Shawnna Feddersen began the Oklahoma-based company to help women look stylish while cheering for their favorite team.
 By 2018, Gameday Couture had annual sales of $12 million.
 At the time of Cuban’s investment, Gameday Couture held licenses with more than 30 universities.
 Today, it holds more than 200 NCAA licenses and is sold in more than 2,500 stores nationwide.